chalmers-revere/opendlv/README.md

 # OpenDLV

 OpenDLV is an open software environment intended to run in autonomous self-driving vehicles.
 It runs on the vehicle itself and should handle hardware communication, safety and override functions, sensor fusion, decision making, and visualisation.
 It is written entirely in standard C++, and is formally tested (unit tests and code coverage).
+Its focus is on code clarity, portability, and performance.

 The software is based on the compact middle-ware OpenDaVINCI (http://www.opendavinci.org).